17. An unquiet Day

 Vassily Stepanovich Lastochkin

-Vassily Stepanovich Lastochkin, the bookkeeper of the Variety Theatre is modest and quiet man who, unexpectedly, by the disappearance of the o-ther directors, now turns out to be the senior member of the whole Variety team.
-Which he will regret at the end of the chapter…
+Vassily Stepanovich Lastochkin, the bookkeeper of the Variety Theatre is a modest and quiet man who, unexpectedly, by the disappearance of the other directors, turns out to be the senior member of the whole Variety team.
+Which he will regret at the end of the chapter.

-Кудринская площадь, or Kudrinskaya square is situated at the intersec-tion of Sadovaya Kudrinskaya (the continuation of Bolshaya Sadovaya ulit-sa) and Bolshaya Nikitskaya ulitsa.
-So there were two rows waiting in a long line indeed, about one kilometer.
+The Kudrinskaya square in Moscow is situated at the intersection of Sadovaya Kudrinskaya ulitsa (the continuation of Bolshaya Sadovaya ulitsa) and Bolshaya Nikitskaya ulitsa.
+Which means that there were two rows waiting in a long line indeed, about one kilometer.

 The famous Ace of Diamonds

-Bulgakov’s police dog is called Тузбубен (Tuzbubyen) in Russian. Туз means ace and бубен diamonds.
-Tuzbubyen or Ace of Diamonds is pro-bably a strange name for a police dog, but we don’t need to search much for the explanation.
-It’s a parody of a famous pre-revolutionary real police dog called Треф (Tref), which means Clubs.
+In Russian, Bulgakov’s police dog is called Тузбубен [Tuzbubyen]. Туз [tuz] means ace and бубен [bubyen] means diamonds.
+Tuzbubyen or Ace of Diamonds is probably a strange name for a police dog, but we don’t need to search much for the explanation.
+It’s a parody of a famous pre-revolutionary real police dog called Треф [Tref], which means Clubs.

-In Bulgakov’s archive was found a newspaper cutting from the Pravda of November 6, 1921, about the experiences of Lenin in the summer of 1917, when he had to escape to Finland for a while.
+In Bulgakov’s archive was found a newspaper cutting from the Pravda of November 6, 1921, about the experiences of Vladimir Ilyich Lenin (1870-1924) in the summer of 1917, when he had to escape to Finland.
 In that newspaper article we can read that not only the counterintelligence and police detectives were brought into action to track Lenin, but also dogs, among which the famous police dog Tref.

 Faland

-Faland is actually the German form of Woland's name that appears in Faust.
+Faland is actually the German form of Woland's name that appears in the drama Faust, written by Johann Wolfgang von Goethe (1749-1842).

 Got any threes?